Fun Things to Do in Montreal With Kids

 A trip to Montreal’s Biosphere is an opportunity to learn about the world’s environment and the problems facing it.
-The exhibitions look at issues like air quality, climate change, water pollutants, sustainable development and many more.
-These stimulating exhibitions deliver their messages in fun and stimulating ways.
-Learn more about their exhibitions here.
+The exhibitions look at the world and how we affect it by examining the weather, ecology, future technology, renewable energy and more.
+These stimulating exhibitions deliver their messages in fun and original ways.
+Learn more about the Biosphere here.

 3. Theatre for kids at the Centaur!

-Saturday mornings this winter are not for sitting in front of the TV watching cartoons!
-Not anymore!
+Saturday mornings this winter are not just for sitting in front of the TV watching cartoons!
 Twice a month, the Centaur Theatre is puts on various kid’s shows that the whole family can enjoy.
-Take a look at their schedule for dates and details.
+Scroll down their website for shows, dates and details.

-2. Go on an adventure with Alfred at the McCord Museum
+2. Go on an adventure at the McCord Museum

-The annual Fête des neiges at Parc Jean-Drapeau is back!
-You can head there on weekends, starting January 16th to February 7th.
+The Fête Des Neiges at Parc Jean-Drapeau is back every year!
+You can head there on weekends in late January and February to spark some joy in the long winter months.
 Come and participate in the many activities offered, such as: ice sculpting performances, live entertainment, a carousel, sledding and much much more!
+Check it out here.